 - There are so many possible attack vectors, you couldn't possibly prevent all of them.
 If you disallowed hand luggage, stripped every passenger down and shackled them spread-eagle on the plane, a passenger could still have explosives or pathogens in his or her body.

 - The arrangement obviously steals time.
-A little math will show you that if the extra procedure takes 1 minute per passenger (a very conservative estimate) then this stupidity steals 5232 years of passengers' lives annually (according to 2006 estimate)!
+A little math will show you that if the extra procedure takes 1 minute per passenger (a very conservative estimate) then this stupidity steals 5232 years of passengers' lives annually (according to 2006 estimate (Update: sorry, the link is dead))!